mikeyparker/edgist/content/posts/the-wave-that-wonders/index.md

 The ocean, singing through a wave.

-That's not a comforting idea.
-It's not spiritual escapism.
-It dismantles the illusion of control, of permanence, of separation.
-Liberation.
-Because if I'm not just the wave—if I am the ocean, becoming a wave—then death isn't an end.
-It's a return.
-A folding back into the vastness I never truly left.
+That idea isn’t comforting.
+It’s not a form of spiritual escapism; rather, it dismantles the illusion of control, permanence, and separation.
+It signifies liberation.
+If I’m not merely a wave, but rather the ocean that becomes a wave, then death isn’t an ending; it’s a return.
+It’s a folding back into the vastness from which I never truly departed.

 And maybe that's why some places feel sacred.
 Some people feel familiar.